Live Chat Now

 CPT Category 3

-Category 3 codes are used to represent new and emerging technologies, procedures and services.
+Category 3 codes are used to represent new and emerging technologies, services or procedures.
 They are primarily used for data collection, assessment and procedures that do not yet meet the criteria for a Category 1 code.

 Proprietary Laboratory Analyses (PLA) Codes

-PLA codes are a recent addition to the CPT codes.
-In a way, they are similar to Category 3 codes but are specifically for services and technologies that may belong to either a single care facility, doctor or laboratory, or that may be marketed to multiple labs that are approved by the FDA.
+PLA codes are a recent addition to the list of CPT codes.
+In a way, they are similar to Category 3 codes but are specifically for services and technologies that may belong to either a single care facility, doctor or laboratory, or that may be marketed to multiple labs that have earned FDA approval.

 What Are Some Commonly Used CPT Codes?